Cozy Peach Kitchen

 • Don’t skip the toppings!
 Add lime wedges and chopped cilantro to each bowl of red curry noodles for extra tangy flavor.
 You can even add finely shredded purple cabbage for a crisp texture.

-• Leftovers: Keep leftovers refrigerated in a closed container for 3-4 days.
+• Leftovers: Keep leftover red curry noodles refrigerated in a closed container for 3-4 days.

 • Freezing: I have not tried freezing this recipe, but please let us know in the comments if you give it a try!